Tax rates 2023/24

 What's my personal tax allowance?

 Each of us has a 'personal allowance'.
-This is the amount we can earn without paying any income tax.
+This is the amount we can earn without paying any income tax and is therefore tax-free.

-If you earn more than your personal allowance, you pay tax at the applicable income tax rate on all earnings above the personal allowance, but the allowance itself remains untaxed.
+If you earn more than your personal allowance, you pay tax at the applicable income tax rate on all earnings above the personal allowance, which is your taxable income, but the allowance itself remains untaxed.

 Married or in a civil partnership?
 Or earning interest on savings?
 Remember to read the extra information below.